Forty acres and a mule: Black Codes

-Bureau agents encountered legal problems in allocating land to freedpeople as a result of the "Black Codes" passed by Southern legislatures in late 1865 and 1866.
+Bureau agents encountered legal problems in allocating land to freed people as a result of the "Black Codes" passed by Southern legislatures in late 1865 and 1866.
 Some of the new laws prevented black people from owning or leasing land.
 The Freedmen's Bureau generally treated the black Codes as invalid, based on federal legislation.
 However, the Bureau was not always able to enforce its interpretation after the Union Army had substantially demobilized.

 Colonization and homesteading

 During and after the war, politicians, generals and others envisioned a variety of colonization plans that would have provided real estate to black families.
 Although the American Colonization Society had been colonizing more people in Liberia and receiving more donations (almost one million dollars in the 1850s), it did not have the means to respond to mass emancipation.